Universal Studios Florida

 ROLLER COASTERS

-The resort’s most popular inhabitant is a British wizard.
+Universal Orlando Resort’s most popular inhabitant is a British wizard.
 Harry Potter made his debut at the parks in 2010 with the opening of Hogsmeade at the neighbouring Islands of Adventure.
 And since everything Mr Potter touches turns into gold, Universal didn’t hesitate to expand the Wizarding World.
 In 2014, Universal Studios Florida presented Diagon Alley, a brand-new themed land.
 And despite the fact that I’m not into Harry Potter, I have to admit that Diagon Alley is absolutely stunning.
-The detail level is incredible and it really feels like stepping into a different world.
+The level of detail is incredible and it really feels like stepping into a different world.
 The area’s main attraction is Harry Potter and the Escape from Gringotts, which is located underneath a huge fire-breathing dragon.
 The theming of this ride is astounding, while the combination of screens and real decoration is performed very well.
 Escape from Gringotts functions as the park’s main draw and executes this role in an excellent way.

 DARK RIDES

-So uhm… you don’t like 3D rides?
-Bad news for me then, because Universal Orlando Resort is the capital of 3D attractions.
+Universal Orlando Resort is the capital of 3D attractions.
 At Universal Studios, 3D glasses are used in Escape from Gringotts, Despicable Me – Minion Mayhem, Race Through New York Starring Jimmy Fallon and Transformers The Ride 3D.
 The latter is a ride that I don’t hate, but I don’t adore it either.
 Transformers’ largest issue is the fact that its ride system is identical to the one used in The Amazing Adventures of Spider-Man, but the overall experience is inferior.
 The story line is a little too dark and the special effects aren’t as impressive as Spider-Man’s.
 Don’t get me wrong… Transformers would be an outstanding attraction at every European park, but it just feels a little underwhelming in the world’s theme park capital.

 Almost every major theme park on Earth has an interactive dark ride nowadays.
 Universal Studios Florida couldn’t stay behind and in the year 2000 they presented Men in Black – Alien Attack.
 Unfortunately, I should once again admit that I’m not a huge fan.
 I like the building’s EPCOT-like exterior, but the ride feels a tad outdated.
 Besides, it’s rather unclear what the laser-shooting game is about.
 Men in Black is a loud and chaotic ride… but not necessarily a good one.
+At least it’s better than Villain-Con Minion Blast, a weird stand-up shooter attraction in Illumination’s Minion Land.
+This is one of the latest additions to the park, but I consider it as one of the weakest Universal rides ever.

 Universal Studios doesn’t mind removing older rides to make way for modern-day attractions.
 The Jaws boat tour was exchanged for Diagon Alley, Back to the Future was replaced by a hilarious Simpsons simulator and the former Disaster attraction now offers a Fast & Furious theme.
 One of the park’s few remaining opening day rides is E.T.
 Adventure.
 I’m very happy to notice that this is a classic dark ride: it doesn’t involve screens, laser guns or free fall elements.
 This is just a relaxing, enjoyable flight to the Green Planet.
 Despite its dated theming, E.T.
 Adventure remains an iconic dark ride.
 In fact, Universal could use more quiet, family-friendly attractions like this one.